Stripped deck: In poker variants

 Stripped decks are used in certain poker variants.
 The earliest form of poker was played with only 20 cards.
 The Australian game of Manila uses a piquet deck, and Mexican stud is played with the 8s, 9s, and 10s removed from the deck (and a joker added).
 This may require adjusting hand values: in both of these games, a flush ranks above a full house, because having fewer cards of each suit available makes flushes rarer.

 A hand such as 6-7-J-Q-K plays as a straight in Mexican stud, skipping over the removed ranks.
 Some places may allow a hand such as 10-9-8-7-A to play as a straight (by analogy to a wheel) in the 32-card game, the A playing low and skipping over the removed ranks (although this is not the case in Manila).
 Finally, the relative frequency of straights versus three of a kind is also sensitive to the deck composition (and to the number of cards dealt), so some places may consider three of a kind to be superior to a straight, but the difference is small enough that this complication is not necessary for most games.
 Similarly, a full house tends to occur more often than a flush in a piquet deck, due to the increased frequency of each playing card rank, creating a change in poker combination ranking.

 Five-card stud is also often played with a piquet deck.
 In lively home games it might work better to only strip three ranks (2s through 4s) with seven or eight players; with only two or three players 7s and 8s could be stripped as well, leaving the same 24-card deck used in euchre.
 In any of these cases, a flush should rank above a full house (in a 24-card deck it is actually rarer than four of a kind, but is rarely played that flushes are superior to four of a kind).
 Stripped deck five-card stud is a game particularly susceptible to cheating by collusion, because it is easy for partners to signal a single hole card and the relative value of knowing the location of a single card is higher than with a full deck.

 Other games

-The game of euchre is also played with a 24-card stripped deck, consisting of only 9-10-J-Q-K-A of each suit, the 2-8 being stripped from the deck.
-The game of pinochle is played with 48 cards, consisting of a doubled euchre deck (that is, two copies of 9-A of each suit).
+The game of euchre is also played with a 24-card stripped deck, consisting of only 9-10-J-Q-K-A of each suit, the 2–8 being stripped from the deck.
+The game of pinochle is played with 48 cards, consisting of a doubled euchre deck (that is, two copies of 9–A of each suit).
+Crazy eights may be played using the cards normally stripped from a euchre deck (2–8 of each suit).

 In some games, a small number of cards are stripped from the deck to make the deal exact.
 For example, it is customary to remove the when three people play Hearts.